Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/07_Data-Preservation-and-Archiving.md

 **Lecture:**

 - The trainer should emphasise how data preservation steps may vary depending on data type, legal requirements, reinforcing the flexibility and adaptability required in data stewardship.
-- The trainer may recommend reading additional resources, such as case studies (Resource 3).
+- The trainer may recommend reading additional resources, such as case studies (Resource&nbsp;3).
 - Other areas to cover include:
     - practical advice on the technical aspects of data preservation and data archiving,
     - best practices for organising and structuring data before archiving (file naming and arborescence),